moxystudio/next-with-moxy/docusaurus/docs/welcome/conventions.md

             	- `Hero.test.js`: This is the test file corresponding to this component.
             	- `Hero.module.css`: This is where you'll have styles that are only used in this component.
     - `shared`: Where you can put content that is shared between pages and cannot be directly co-located with its interested parties.
         - `modules`: The folder for modules that are shared between pages.
-Here you can store components, services such as your web API clients, etc. You can find an example in the diagram above of what files this folder might have.
-Please note that every module should have a good prefix for better understandability.
-For example, a react based module should have `react-` as a prefix.
+Here you can store services, such as your web API clients, etc. You can find an example in the diagram above of what files this folder might have.
+        - `react`: The folder for react modules that are shared between pages.
         - `media`: The folder for media (images, fonts, etc.) that is shared between many components.
             - `favicons`: This is where you can store your favicons.
             - `fonts`: This is where you can store your font files.